-- We expect you to notify us at least 24-hours in advance if you cannot keep an appointment. - Failure to show to an appointment may result in a fee. - Our staff will contact you by phone if you fail to show for your appointment. - If you miss or fail to cancel two or more sessions, you must talk to your therapist before continuing treatment.
-The therapist may refuse services, charge fees, or both if you no-call/no-show. - If receiving psychiatric services, consumers must attend therapy two times a month at the start of treatment or based on medical need.
-The time needed will depend on treatment needs, insurances and payers, coordination with a primary care physician, and other factors based on the consumer.
+- We expect you to notify us at least 24 hours in advance if you cannot keep an appointment. - Failure to show up for an appointment may result in a fee. - Our staff will contact you by phone if you do not show up for your appointment. - If you fail to cancel two or more sessions, we will ask you to talk to your therapist about how to overcome barriers before continuing treatment. - If you are receiving psychiatric services, you must also attend therapy two times a month at the start of treatment or based on medical need.
+The time needed will depend on treatment needs, insurance coverage and payers, coordination with a primary care physician, and other factors specific to you.

-Consumer Code of Coduct
+Your Code of Conduct

-All persons entering a TLC facility
+All persons entering a TLC facility:

-- May not smoke within 25 feet of a facility entrance. - May not use tobacco, smoke, or vape inside the building. - May not bring, have, or use any illegal drugs, alcohol, or marijuana inside the building. - May not bring any prescription medication unless it is necessary to take while in the building. - May not come to an appointment intoxicated or under the influence of substances. - May not use profanity. - May not carry any weapons that can harm or kill a person or animal.
-Weapons include firearms, knives, axes, bats, etc. This rule applies to persons with a permit to carry.

-- However, it does not apply to law officers. - May not use any violence. - May not bring a pet. - May not leave any children under age 16 unattended.
-The reception staff is not responsible for your children.
+- May not smoke within 25 feet of an entrance. - May not use tobacco, smoke, or vape inside the building. - May not bring, have, or use any illegal drugs, alcohol, or marijuana inside the building. - May not bring any prescription medication unless it is necessary to take while in the building. - May not come to an appointment intoxicated or under the influence of substances. - May not use profanity. - May not carry any weapons that can harm or kill a person or animal.
+Weapons include firearms, knives, axes, bats, etc. This rule applies to people with a permit to carry.
+However, it does not apply to police officers. - May not use any violence. - May not bring a pet unless it is a certified service animal. - May not leave any child under age 16 unattended.
+The reception staff cannot be responsible to watch your children.

-If you do not follow these rules, you may have to leave and reschedule your appointment for a different time.
+If you do not follow this code of conduct, you may have to leave and reschedule your appointment for a different time.
 A team member will talk to you to ensure you understand the rules and create a plan to avoid more violations.
-More violations may result in ending services.
+More violations may result in ending services with TLC.
 You may appeal any long-term decisions by contacting your CMH Office of Recipient's Rights or TLC's Recipient Rights Advisor.